Zathura: A Space Adventure: Plot

 Danny apologizes to Walter, but Walter does not forgive him.
 On Walter's next turn, he draws a card that grants him a wish, sparking another heated argument between the boys.
-The astronaut cautions Walter not to make a wish out of anger.
-Fearing the worst, the astronaut checks on Danny but initially cannot find him until Danny presents himself and learns that Walter simply wished for an autographed American football.
-The brothers question the astronaut, who explains his origins, revealing that he and his own younger brother had played the game before.
-He had landed on the wish card, and after an escalating fight, he wished his brother had never been born.
-This left him stranded, as he couldn't finish the game without the second player.
+The astronaut fears that Walter is about to wish Danny out of existence and flies into a panic, but Walter instead wishes for a signed American football.
+When questioned by the brothers, the astronaut reveals that he and his own brother played Zathura as children.
+After an argument, the astronaut wished his brother out of existence; this left him stranded in space forever, since the game cannot be completed without a second player.
 Upon hearing this, Danny and Walter finally set aside their differences.

 Lisa awakens from her stasis and turns up the heat, still unaware of the situation.
 The Zorgons return and dock their ships at the house.
-Lisa finally realizes the predicament, and the quartet hides, only to discover they have left the game behind.
+Lisa finally realizes the predicament, and the foursome hides, only to discover they have left the game behind.
 Danny finds the game aboard one of the Zorgon ships, but is spotted by the Zorgons.
-When the robot begins to attack the brothers, Walter uses a "Reprogram" card he had drawn earlier to fix the robot, which then turns on the Zorgons, causing them to retreat.
+When the robot begins to attack the brothers, Walter uses a "reprogram" card he had drawn earlier to fix it.
+It then turns on the Zorgons, causing them to retreat.

 Walter receives another wish card and uses it to bring back the astronaut's brother, who turns out to be Danny.
-This reveals that the astronaut is an older version of Walter from an alternate timeline.
-The astronaut praises his present self for making a better choice than he did.
-As the timeline shifts, he and the alternate Danny merge with their counterparts.
+This reveals that the astronaut is an older version of Walter from an alternative timeline.
+The astronaut praises his alternative self for making a better choice than he did.
+As the timeline shifts, he and the alternative Danny merge with their counterparts.

 The Zorgons return to the house with a large fleet, intent on destroying it.
-When Danny wins the game, it's revealed that Zathura is a black hole that consumes the Zorgons' fleet and the house.
+When Danny wins the game, it is revealed that Zathura is a black hole, which consumes the Zorgons' fleet and the house.
 The siblings find themselves back in the house before starting the game, just as their father returns home.
 The brothers finally bond and promise each other and Lisa not to tell anyone about the game and their adventure.